-Bladder & Bowel Specialist Nurses and Therapists are qualified clinicians who have received specialist training to enable them to provide high quality care for people living with bladder and bowel problems.
+The Bladder & Bowel Specialist team are qualified clinicians who have received specialist training to enable them to provide high quality care for people living with bladder and bowel problems.

 If you have bladder & / or bowel problems please do not be embarrassed to seek medical help.